Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

 Next, we'll visualize the map being made.

 - In Unity, select the `Topics` tab in the HUD.
-Click the `Viz` toggle next to the `/map` topic name to toggle on the 3D drawing.
+Select the `Viz` toggle next to the `/map` topic name to toggle on the 3D drawing.

 The map should now be appearing in the scene as the `/map` topic receives updates from ROS!
 However, you'll notice the map seems to collide with the floor rendering.